A Unified Mixture-View Framework for Unsupervised Representation Learning: Experiments

 \subsection{Evaluation on Semi-supervised Classification}

-For semi-supervised training, we use the same split 1\% and 10\% amount of labeled ImageNet images as done in \cite{zhai2019s4l,chen2020simple}.
-We follow \cite{chen2020simple,henaff2019data,kornblith2019better,zhai2019large} to finetune ResNet50's backbone on the labeled data.
-We train 20 epochs using SGD optimizer (0.9 momentum) with a batch size of 256.
-The learning rate is initialized as 0.01 and decayed by 0.2$\times$ at epoch 12 and 16.
 Results are shown in Table~\ref{tab:semi-cls}.
 BSIM improves the baselines by significant margins, especially when the amount of available labels is small.
 MoCoV2-BSIM obtains $44.3\%$ top-1 accuracy, which is $5.2\%$ higher than MoCoV2.
 Although BYOL-BSIM is only trained for 200 epochs, it achieves comparable results as BYOL1000.
 WBSIM300 can further boost the performance to the state-of-the-art 57.2\%.
 Specifically, it obtains 57.2$\%$ top-1 accuracy using 1$\%$ labeled data, which is about 4$\%$ higher than BYOL1000.
 When we collect more data ($10\%$), BYOL-WBSIM outperforms BYOL1000 with about $2\%$.
-We believe combining SIM and BSIM learns better representations.
+Combining SIM and BSIM seems to learn better representations.